Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Hitchin morphism and factorization

-One therefore obtains a Hitchin morphism and Hitchin--Kostant--Rallis sections for the moduli spaces of polystable $\mathrm{Sp}_2(A, \sigma)$-Higgs bundles and of polystable $\mathrm{O}_{(1,1)}(A, \sigma)$-Higgs bundles from the theory summarized above.
 Specifying the algebra $A$ and the involution $\sigma$ in each case, one can obtain a detailed description of the Hitchin base and the Hitchin--Kostant--Rallis section.
 We demonstrate this in a basic example below.